dewitt4/Cloud-Custodain/docs/source/azure/configuration/functionshosting.rst

 ########

 The Azure provider supports deploying policies into Azure Functions to run them inexpensively in your subscription.
-Currently you can deploy timer triggered functions (azure-periodic) or Event Grid triggered functions (azure-event-grid) depending on your needs.
+Currently, you can deploy timer triggered functions (azure-periodic) or Event Grid triggered functions (azure-event-grid).

 The first deployment to an Azure Function will create the following resources in your Azure subscription:

-- Resource Group: Holds all of the resources
+- Resource Group: Holds all the resources
 - Azure Storage: Serves as the backend data store for the Functions
-- Application Insights: Provides logging and metric track ing for the Functions
+- Application Insights: Provides logging and metric tracking for the Functions
 - App Service Plan: A Linux based consumption plan using the V2 runtime to support Python Functions
 - Function App: The Function that executes the given policy